Don’t risk remote time-lapse without status reporting

 Current System Status

-The Current System Status on the web interface (top image on right) and iPad app shows:
+The Current System Status on the web interface (top image on right) shows:

 - Last contact (connection) time